-Digital push pull force tester.
+Advanced digital push pull force tester with external sensor.
 Accuracy 0.5% of full scale.
-Peak hold.
+Peak hold, statistics mode (averaging), programmable high / low setpoints.
 Storage case and accessories included.
-Optional ISO calibration certificate.
+Optional DAkkS calibration certificate.

-Advanced digital push pull force tester.
-Accuracy 0.2% of full scale.
-Peak hold.
-Statistics mode (averaging).
+Advanced digital push pull force tester with internal sensor.
+Accuracy 0.5% of full scale.
+Peak hold, statistics mode (averaging), programmable high / low setpoints.
 Storage case and accessories included.
-Optional ISO calibration certificate.
+Optional calibration certificate.

 FORCE GAUGE APPLICATION GUIDE